 - If the cancer cells have already invaded the major blood vessels and nerves in the region or the growth of cancer is so extensive that the limb cannot be saved.

-- If after the limb-sparing surgery, the prosthesis has been rejected by the body causing an infection.
+- If after the limb-sparing surgery, the prosthesis gets rejected by the body causing an infection.

 - If the cancerous growth is in the part of the bone like the ankle, where limb-sparing surgery is not feasible.

 It always comes as a big shock to patients if they have to get an amputation.
 So, the team of doctors can arrange supportive therapy if required.
 These days, even after amputation, patients can lead an almost normal life with advanced prosthetic artificial legs.
 They can even run, dance and walk with the newly advanced prosthesis.

-Chemotherapy is usually given before bone cancer surgery to shrink the size of the tumor.
+Chemotherapy is usually given before bone cancer surgery to shrink the size of the tumour.
 It can also be given in combination with radiotherapy before surgery.
-It is given in some aggressive types of bone cancer after surgery to prevent cancer cells from growing back.
+Chemo is given in some aggressive types of bone cancer after surgery to prevent cancer cells from growing back.
 Or else, if the cancer is not curable, chemotherapy is used to limit it and reduce symptoms.

 Chemotherapy usually involves a combination of drugs given through intravenous (IV) therapy.
 The treatment is given in cycles.
 The patient receives these drugs for a few days and then these are stopped for the body to have a normal count of cells again and then it is given again.